function61/turbobob/README.md

 $ bob build
 ```

-By keeping these commands consistent across each project we'll minimize mental friction
+By keeping these commands consistent across each project we'll minimize friction with
-when doing context switching, since the commands are the same for each project whether
+mental context switching, since the commands are the same for each project whether
 you're building a Docker-based image or running anything custom that produces build
 artefacts.